Adam's Peak

 Religious Significance

-For Buddhists, the footprint (Sri Pada, meaning "sacred footprint") was left by Buddha during his third and legendary final visit to Sri Lanka in the 6th century BCE.
-According to the Mahawamsa chronicle, the Buddha was invited by Saman, a deity who became the mountain's guardian god (Maha Sumana Saman).
-The Buddha is said to have left his footprint on a giant sapphire at the summit as a symbol for worship.
-Sri Lankan Buddhists consider the footprint one of the most sacred Buddhist relics in the country.
-The pilgrimage season (December-May) sees tens of thousands of Buddhist devotees making the arduous nighttime climb, many hoping to reach the summit for sunrise, chanting "Sadhu!
-Sadhu!"
-(Well done!) as encouragement.
+Buddhism *(from the 6th century BCE)* Buddhist tradition holds that the footprint (Sri Pada, meaning "sacred footprint") was left by the Buddha during his third and final visit to Sri Lanka.
+According to Buddhist sources, the Buddha left his footprint on a giant sapphire at the summit as a symbol for worship, and the mountain's guardian deity Saman has protected the site since.
+Sri Lankan Buddhists regard the footprint as one of the most sacred Buddhist relics in the country.
+The pilgrimage season from December to May draws tens of thousands of Buddhist devotees making the nighttime climb.

 Before Buddhism arrived in Sri Lanka, the indigenous Vedda people worshipped the mountain as Samanala Kanda, venerating Saman as a protective deity.